-A solicitor’s Facebook libel claim is rejected as the High Court finds “no material harm”
+A solicitor’s Facebook libel claim is rejected as the High Court finds “no harm” regarding the Defamation Act

 A recent case in which a solicitor had claimed her reputation had been “destroyed” by a Facebook post has been rejected with the High Court deciding the solicitor had not in fact suffered “serious harm” as per the definition set out by the Defamation Act 2013.